Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-I want to watch that because that's about the dude that invented game theory, isn't it?
+I want to watch that, because that’s about the dude involved in game theory, isn’t it?

 00:01:35:22 - 00:01:42:08